Blublu410/6mADeep/README.md

 # 6mADeep
-# SNNRice6mA: a deep learning method for predicting DNA N6-methyladenine sites in rice genome
+# 6mADeep: N6-methyladenine sites prediction with an interpretable model

-DNA N6-methyladenine (6mA) is an important epigenetic modification, which is involved in many biology regulation processes.
-An accurate and reliable method for 6mA identification can help us gain a better insight into the regulatory mechanism of the modification.
-Although, many experimental techniques have been proposed to identify 6mA sites genome-wide, while these techniques are time consuming and laborious.
-Recently, several machine learning methods have been developed to identify 6mA sites genome-wide.
-However, there is room for the improvement on their performance for predicting 6mA sites in rice genome.
+N6-methyladenine (6mA) DNA  modification carries abundant epigenetic information and  plays a crucial role in biological functions, which is of great significance to the development of human beings.
+Accurate and reliable methods for detecting 6mA sites can help understand the mechanism of DNA modification.
+Current methods for identifying sites generally depend on experiments, but these are time-consuming and expensive.
+Under this circumstance, a variety of  computer-based approaches emerge.

 ## Requirements